 - The hours of work for Regular Bus Drivers shall be a minimum of five and one-half (5 1⁄2) hours per day Monday through Friday, a guaranteed minimum of twenty-seven and one-half (27 1⁄2) hours per week.
-The regularly scheduled working hours are defined on the Dispatch Assignment Notice and are subject to change. - Extra trips for Bus Drivers is any work available outside of the Dispatch Assignment Notices. - For drivers working less than five and one-half (5 1⁄2) hours per day, the difference between the driver's actual daily working time and five and one-half (5 1⁄2) hours per day, up to a maximum of one-half hour, may be scheduled by the Supervisor, Transportation and Auxiliary Services, for extra trips to make up the driver's weekly guaranteed hours.
-This may be scheduled in one or more trips per week up to a maximum of two and one-half (2 1⁄2) hours per week. - Employees driving a kindergarten run shall be paid a minimum of two (2) hours for each kindergarten run, which shall be included to make up the guaranteed hours of work if necessary.

-- Any extra hours per day, up to eight (8) hours actual driving time in a twelve (12) hour period, shall be at the employee's hourly rate of pay. - It is agreed that if a regular scheduled bus run is cancelled due to inclement weather conditions the employee shall be entitled to two (2) hours pay at his regular rate of pay.
+The regularly scheduled working hours are defined on the Dispatch Assignment Notice and are subject to change. - Extra trips for Bus Drivers is any work available outside of the Dispatch Assignment Notices. - For drivers working less than five and one-half (5 1⁄2) hours per day, the difference between the driver's actual daily working time and five and one-half (5 1⁄2) hours per day, up to a maximum of one-half hour, may be scheduled by the Department Manager, for extra trips to make up the driver's weekly guaranteed hours.
+This may be scheduled in one or more trips per week up to a maximum of two and one-half (2 1⁄2) hours per week. - Any extra hours per day, up to eight (8) hours actual driving time in a twelve (12) hour period, shall be at the employee's hourly rate of pay. - It is agreed that if a regular scheduled bus run is cancelled due to inclement weather conditions the employee shall be entitled to two (2) hours pay at his regular rate of pay.
 It is further agreed that the provisions of Article 13(e) would not apply. - Employees shall be allowed fifteen (15) minutes per day for the "bus clean up"; such time to be included in the regular scheduled shift.
-Where drivers are required to wash the interior and exterior of their buses, they shall be allowed a minimum of one and one-half (11⁄2) hours per week for full size buses and one (1) hour per week for mini buses, to be included to make up the guaranteed hours of work if necessary.
+Where drivers are required to wash the interior and exterior of their buses, they shall be allowed a minimum of one and one-half (1 1⁄2) hours per week for full size buses and one (1) hour per week for mini buses, to be included to make up the guaranteed hours of work if necessary.